Teams

 This report can be generated for Daily Happiness as well.
 Additionally, the same report can be run for multiple teams, allowing organizations to compare and analyze their team Happiness level across various initiatives.

-Analyzing the Distribution of Team Happiness
+Distribution of Team Happiness

 In addition to tracking a team's Happiness level over time, it is also useful to examine the underlying frequency distribution of its Happiness levels.
 A frequency distribution provides insights into the distribution of the Happiness values and how often each value occurs.